 Dr. Steven S. Dionne

-Dr. Dionne is a clinical assistant professor of managerial sciences in the J. Mack Robinson College of Business at Georgia State University.
+Dr. Dionne is a clinical assistant professor of management in the J. Mack Robinson College of Business.
 He received his doctorate from the Saїd Business School at the University of Oxford and has previously worked as a management consultant.
-Steven has acted as faculty adviser on case competitions, including the National Black MBA Association and the National Diversity Case Competition.
+Steven has acted as faculty adviser on various case competitions, including the National Black MBA Association and the National Diversity Case Competition.
 His research on strategic decision-making has been presented at various international conferences, such as the Strategic Management Society, the Academy of Management, the International Council for Small Business, and the Society for the Advancement of Behavioral Economics.
-A forthcoming publication in the Journal of Small Business Management examines the role of heuristics in private-equity investments.
+A recent article in the Journal of Small Business Management examines the role of heuristics in private-equity investments.
 Current research has been focused on examining readiness for autonomous driving technology in the trucking industry, with presentations in Cairo and London.